-- 45. The role of the Title IX Coordinators is to support the University's efforts to end discrimination on the basis of sex in education, including discrimination resulting from acts of sexual harassment.
-The Title IX Coordinators are to ensure compliance with and coordination of the processes under this policy.
+- 46. The role of the Title IX Coordinators is to support the University's efforts to end discrimination on the basis of sex in education, including discrimination resulting from acts of Sexual Harassment.
+The Title IX Coordinators are to ensure compliance with and coordination of the processes under this Policy.
 Specific, but not all-inclusive, responsibilities include: - a.
-Publication and dissemination of the information required by this policy - b.
-Determination of whether a filed Formal Complaint alleges sexual harassment under Title IX and its regulations - c.
-Ensuring that supportive measures and information regarding the grievance process are made available to affected parties - d.
-Coordinating the flow of communications, notices, and information, as required under this policy, among and between parties, advisers, witnesses, investigators, hearing officers, decision makers, and appeal decision makers - e.
-Ensuring the grievance process moves forward and is completed in a timely manner in conformance with this policy. - f.
-Ensure training required under Title IX regulations and this policy is provided to those individuals who the University assigned to participate in the grievance process (investigation and hearing) in appeals, or in the informal resolution process - g.
-Assigning the investigator(s), hearing officer, and advisor, if necessary, who have been properly trained, and are impartial and free from Bias and Conflict, and to rule on objections raised to the impartiality of investigators or hearing officers - h.
-Maintaining information and documentation of cases under this policy in a secure manner - i.
-Participating in and organizing prevention efforts, campaigns, and events to raise awareness of the issues, ways to prevent sexual harassment, reporting mechanisms, and options available to victims of sexual harassment and discrimination - j.
-Conduct climate survey, as appropriate, to assess effectiveness of education and prevention initiatives - k.
-Ensure that information required for statistical reporting under the Clery Act is provided in a timely manner to the Chief of Campus Safety and Security. - 1.
-Ensure that the University is in compliance with the NCAA Board of Governors Policy on Campus Sexual Violence: - i.
-That the intercollegiate athletics department is fully knowledgeable about, integrated in, and compliant with institutional policies and processes regarding sexual violence prevention and proper adjudication and resolution of acts of sexual violence. - ii.
-That the institutional policies and processes regarding sexual violence prevention and adjudication, and the name and contact information for the campus Title IX coordinator are readily available within the department of athletics.
+Publishing and disseminating the information required by this Policy - b.
+Determining whether a filed Formal Complaint alleges Sexual Harassment under Title IX and its regulations - c.
+Ensuring that Supportive Measures and information regarding the resolution processes are made available to affected parties and that any remedies are effectively implemented

-- iii.
+- d.
+Coordinating the flow of communications, notices, and information, as required under this Policy, among and between parties, advisors, witnesses, investigators, hearing officers, decision-makers, and appeal decision-makers - e.
+Ensuring the resolution processes move forward and is completed in a timely manner in conformance with this Policy - f.
+Ensuring training required under Title IX regulations and this Policy is provided to those individuals who the University assigned to participate in the resolution processes. - g.
+Assigning investigator(s), hearing officers, and advisors, if necessary, who have been properly trained, and are impartial and free from Bias and Conflicts of Interest, and to rule on objections raised to the impartiality of investigators or hearing officers.
+The Title IX Coordinator may appoint a trained designee to perform the responsibilities of any individual designated under the policy. - h.
+Maintaining information and documentation of cases under this Policy in a secure manner - i.
+Participating in and organizing prevention efforts, campaigns, and events to raise awareness and to educate the community on ways to prevent Sexual Harassment, how to report, and options available to individuals who experience Sexual Harassment and discrimination - j.
+Conducting climate surveys, as appropriate, to assess effectiveness of education and prevention initiatives - k.
+Ensuring that information required for statistical reporting under the Clery Act is provided in a timely manner to the Chief of Campus Safety and Security. - 1.
+Ensuring that the University is in compliance with the NCAA Board of Governors Policy on Campus Sexual Violence: - That the intercollegiate athletics department is fully knowledgeable about, integrated in, and compliant with institutional policies and processes regarding sexual violence prevention and proper adjudication and resolution of acts of sexual violence. - ii.
+That the institutional policies and processes regarding sexual violence prevention and adjudication, and the name and contact information for the campus Title IX Coordinator are readily available within the department of athletics. - iii.
 That all student-athletes, coaches and athletics staff are educated annually on sexual violence prevention, intervention, and response, to the extent allowable by state law. - iv.
-That the University President, Director of Athletics, and Title IX Coordinator can attest to these above requirements annually. - m.
-Report all potential cases to the insurance broker and the COO/VP of Finance promptly when a report or complaint is received, and thus the University is on notice of a potential Title IX case.
+That the University President, Director of Athletics, and Title IX Coordinator can attest to these above requirements annually.